 In this stage, the child follows a loved one and starts incorporating his good and bad within himself.

 It has also been observed that, In this stage, the tendency to look distinctive usually develops in the students.
-Due to which they try to bring changes in their dress, food, and behavior.
+Due to this, they try to bring changes in their dress, food, and behavior.

 Principles of Development in Adolescence